Check If a Variable Exists in Bash Using If Statement

 Now, run the script. checking if a variable exists in bash if statement using -z operator You can notice that the variable exists.

-Case 02: Check for String Variable by Parameter Expansion
+B. Check If String Variable is Set and Not Empty by Parameter Expansion

-To check if a string variable is set or not, you can adopt parameter expansion with the help of the -z operator.
-It checks If a variable is set but does not give any information about the type of value the variable holds.
-Now write the following script to check if a string variable is set:
+To check if a variable is set and not empty, you can adopt parameter expansion with the help of the -z operator.
+The syntax "${a+x}" inside the if condition replaces the string value with x if the variable a is set and non-empty.
+Then the -z operator evaluates to false if the variable value is not empty.
+Now write the following script to check if a string variable is set and not empty:

 #!/bin/bash